gcmt/vessel.nvim/README.md

 -- Default: function(a, b) return a > b end
 vessel.opt.marks.sort_groups = <function>

--- Function used to sort marks in the each groups.
+-- List of functions used to sort marks in the each groups.
 -- By default marks are sorted by line number.
--- Default: function(a, b) return a.lnum < b.lnum end
+-- See also 'marks.mappings.cycle_sort' option
--- Use this to sort marks alphabetically: function(a, b) return a.mark > b.mark end
+-- Function signature: function(MarkA, MarkB) return boolean end local sorters = require("vessel.config.sorters")
-vessel.opt.marks.sort_marks = <function>
+vessel.opt.marks.sort_marks = { sorters.marks.by_lnum, sorters.marks.by_mark }

 -- Controls the style of the file path header.
 Can be one of:
 -- "full": Full file path